 Register your webhook endpoint

-Use the Create Webhook API to register your endpoint URL and the event type you want to subscribe to.
+Use the Create Endpoint (v2) API to register your endpoint URL and subscribe to one or more event types in a single call.

 curl --request POST \